 Adding Movement to Your At-Home Work Day

-Remote work is a fast-growing segment of employment as both company owners and staff realize the many benefits like lower expenses, higher productivity, etc. However, it also has its drawbacks—specifically, working from home can lead to working longer hours due to difficulty finding work-life balance and the lack of separation between workplace and home leaves you glued to the computer rather than enjoying some physical activity.
+Remote work is a fast-growing segment of employment as both company owners and staff realize the many benefits like lower expenses, higher productivity, etc. However, it also has its drawbacks—specifically, working from home can lead to working longer hours due to difficulty finding work-life balance, and the lack of separation between work and home leaves you glued to the computer rather than enjoying some physical activity.

 If you’re trying to find some balance and want to work on strengthening both physical and mental muscles, read on.

 Why an Elliptical Might Be the Key to Your Success

 Every gym has an elliptical trainer.
 And most people think of it as a mindless, boring workout… but that couldn’t be further from the truth.
 The reality is that an elliptical workout raises your heart rate, making it great cardio, while also working out most of the muscles in your body at the same time (arms and legs working almost in unison).

 If not done properly, however, it can be too easy and not give you all the benefits.
 Keep these tips in mind:

 - Don’t slouch against the handrails—this leads you to believe you’re burning more calories than you actually are, which will fool you into thinking you’re working out harder than you really are.